-Stock option activity for all plans for the year endedDecember 31, 2017, was as follows:
+Stock option activity for all plans for the year endedDecember 31, 2018 was as follows:

-Shares (In millions) W eighted-Average Exercise Price Weighted-Average Remaining Contractual Life Aggregate Intrinsic Value (In millions) Outstanding on January 1, 2017 220 \$ 33.70 Granted 9 40.89 Exercised (53) 30.28 Forfeited/expired (3) 38.34 Outstanding on December 31, 2017 173 \$ 35.02 4.84 years \$ 1,879 Expected to vest 171 \$ 34.96 4.81 years \$ 1,869 Exercisable on December 31, 2017 142 \$ 33.89 4.27 years \$ 1,700
+Shares (In millions) W eighted-Average Exercise Price Weighted-Average Remaining Contractual Life Intrinsi ggregate ic Value nillions) Outstanding on January 1, 2018 173 \$ 35.02 Granted 8 44.49 Exercised (47) 31.51 Forfeited/expired (1) 41.22 Outstanding on December 31, 2018 1 133 \$ 36.74 4.59 years \$ 1,407 Expected to vest 132 \$ 36.69 4.56 years \$ 1,402 Exercisable on December 31, 2018 114 \$ 35.74 4.02 years \$ 1,327

-&lt;sup>1 Includes 0.3 million stock option replacement awards in connection with our acquisition of Old CCE's North America business in 2010.
-These options had a weighted-average exercise price of \$12.86 and generally vest over 3 years and expire 10 years from the original date of grant.
+1 Includes 0.1 million stock option replacement awards in connection with our acquisition of Old CCE in 2010.
+These options had a weighted-average exercise price of \$17.35 and generally vest over 3 years and expire 10 years from the original date of grant.

-The total intrinsic value of the stock options exercised was \$744 million, \$787 million and \$594 million in 2017, 2016 and 2015, respectively.
-The total shares exercised were 53 million, 50 million and 44 million in 2017, 2016 and 2015, respectively.
+The total intrinsic value of the stock options exercised was \$721 million, \$744 million and \$787 million in 2018, 2017 and 2016, respectively.
+The total shares exercised were 47 million, 53 million and 50 million in 2018, 2017 and 2016, respectively.

-Performance Share Unit Awards
+Performance-Based Share Unit Awards

-Performance share units require achievement of certain performance criteria, which are predefined by the Compensation Committee of the Board of Directors at the time of grant.
-The primary performance criterion used is compound annual growth in economic profit over a predefined performance period, which is generally three years.
+Performance-based share unit awards require achievement of certain performance criteria, which are predefined by the Compensation Committee of the Board of Directors at the time of grant.
+For performance share unit grants from 2015 through 2017, the performance criteria used were economic profit and net operating revenues over a predefined performance period of three years.
 Economic profit is our net operating profit after tax less the cost of the capital used in our business.
-Beginning in 2015, the Company added net operating revenues as an additional performance criterion.
 Economic profit and net operating revenues are adjusted for certain items, which are approved and certified by the Audit Committee of the Board of Directors.
 The purpose of these adjustments is to ensure a consistent year-to-year comparison of the specific performance criteria.
-In the event the certified results equal the predefined performance criteria, the Company will grant the number of shares equal to the target award.
-In the event the certified results exceed the predefined performance criteria, additional shares up to the maximum award will be granted.
-In the event the certified results fall below the predefined performance criteria, a reduced number of shares will be granted.
-If the certified results fall below the threshold award performance level, no shares will be granted.
-The performance share units granted under this program are then generally subject to a holding period of one year before the shares are released.
+These grants include a relative TSR modifier to determine the number of shares earned at the end of the performance period.
+For these awards, the number of shares earned based on the certified achievement of the predefined performance criteria will be reduced or increased if the Company's total shareowner return over the performance period relative to a predefined compensation comparator group of companies falls outside of a defined range.
+The fair value of these performance share units was determined using a Monte Carlo valuation model.
+The performance share units granted from 2015 through 2017 are subject to a one-year holding period after the performance period before the shares are released.